gmazoyer/looking-glass/docs/configuration.md

 $config['misc']['minimum_prefix_length']['ipv4'] = 0;
 ```
 Set the minimum prefix length for route lookup.
 If set to 0, the prefix length
 will not be checked.
-If the value is greater than zero and greater than the
+If the value is greater than zero and lesser than the
 prefix length for the route given by the user, an error will be displayed.

 ### Tools